bluepadjap/alx-system_engineering-devops/0x00-shell_basics/README.md

 8	8-firstdelete			Delete betty file from my_first_directory
 9	9-firstdirdeletion		Delete my_first_directory from tmp folder
-10	10-back				Change working directory to previous one
+10	10-back				Change working directory to previous one 11	11-lists			List all files in working directory, parent of working directory and /boot directory